Role and Activities

 We actively seek to make our position known on policies, inquiries and other government initiatives.
 We contribute regularly via policy statements, government submissions, media statements and the generation of advocacy resources.

 We publish a wide range of reports to assist members and the organisation achieve its goals.
-Reports range from the members' Strategic Plan to Council-approved regulations and policies.
+Reports range from the members' Strategic Plan to Board-approved regulations and policies.

 Complaints Against Members